objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ### Fixed Screen Size and Other Configurations

-Again, similar to the ['People At The Bar' Visualization](/bar/) I decided to implement this with a fixed screen size of 1900x1060 resolutionusing Mike Bostock's [margin convention](http://bl.ocks.org/mbostock/3019563).
+Again, similar to the ['People At The Bar' Visualization](/bar/) I decided to implement this with a fixed screen size of 1900x1060 resolution using Mike Bostock's [margin convention](http://bl.ocks.org/mbostock/3019563).

 Looking at the source code you will notice several variables being set at the top.
+Because both leaderboards are being shown on the same screen , some of these configurations are shared, others specific to each visualization.

-They should be quite self explanatory after reading the comments.
+All of these should be quite self explanatory after reading the comments.

 ```javascript